 For people who suffer from kidney failure, dialysis is part of their daily life.
 It is a procedure that performs the duties of kidneys – filtering waste from the bloodstream.
 Regular dialysis can allow individuals to continue to live productive lives even though their kidneys no longer work adequately.
 A prolonged lack of dialysis however can result in death.

-In developing countries, like India and Pakistan, medical facilities are limited and unevenly distributed between urban and rural areas.
+In developing countries medical facilities are limited and unevenly distributed between urban and rural areas.
 The specialist nature of dialysis therefore, means treatment is rare and for rural persons, rarer still.

-Ummah Welfare Trust is addressing this by providing free dialysis to poor rurally-based Muslims in India and Pakistan.
+Ummah Welfare Trust is addressing this by providing free dialysis to poor rurally-based Muslims in different countries.
 Since the inception of this project, many sick patients – who could not otherwise afford treatment – have benefitted alhamdulillah.

 Though not an obvious project for donors, the rewards for helping prolong the life of a fellow Muslim are undoubtedly great.

 Zakah, Sadaqah or Lillah can be given for this.

 patients given free regular dialysis in the past year.